 So, the best way to prevent said health effects is to completely remove gasoline or its smell from your hands.
 Keep reading to find out a few methods on how to get gas smell off hands.

 Things to consider before starting

-Small amounts of gasoline on your skin is alright as it will not be absorbed through the skin.
+Small amounts of gasoline on your skin are alright as they will not be absorbed through the skin.
 However, it can still cause irritation and is worse for people with sensitive skin types.
-The prominent danger is inhaling gasoline or making physical contact with it, especially at the mouth and ears.
+The prominent danger is inhaling gasoline or making physical contact with it, especially in the mouth and ears.

 The strong scent of gasoline comes from its molecules, particularly benzene and methane.
 These hydrocarbons can be dangerous if there is prolonged exposure over time.
 Examples of chronic gasoline exposure include kidney disease, brain disease, and nerve disorders.